FOSSEE/sdes-stscripts/TDD/using_python_framework_for_tdd/tdd2_script.rst

 ..
 L1

-{{{ Show the  first slide containing title, name of the production team along with the logo of MHRD }}}
+{{{ Show the  first slide containing the title, name of the production team along with the logo of MHRD }}}

 ..
 R1